Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

 Since $\tilde{\G} f(x)=\frac{1}{\bar{m}^r(x)}\frac{\diff}{\diff x}\left(\frac{1}{(s^r(x))'}\frac{\diff f(x)}{\diff x}\right)$ (e.g., see \citet[Chapter 15, Sec.3]{karlin-book}), we simply use $s^r(\cdot)$ and $\bar{m}^r(\cdot)$ to obtain \eqref{eq:generator}.
 The transition density with respect to its speed measure is obtained by \eqref{eq:kr-density-evaluated-pre}.
 The entrance law from $c$ is due to L'H\^{o}pital's rule.
 Note that the drift parameter becomes very large when the $k_r$-diffusion approaches $c$, so that the process stays away from $c$.
 This is also confirmed by the fact that $s^r(c)=-\infty$: once the $k_r$-diffusion enters from $c$, it can never reach $c$.
 By this fact and the definition of $\lambda_\alpha$, we have the final assertion.

 \underline{(b) $\mu>0$: } This corresponds to Case 2 in Proposition \ref{prop:reversal}.
 Here, we are interested in the $k_r$-transform of the Brownian motion with drift $\mu>0$ conditioned to hit $c$ in finite time.
 This conditional diffusion is the same as $X^*$ from the proof of Proposition \ref{prop:1}.
-Use the equation for $s^r(x)$ in \eqref{eq:kr-parameters-pre} but replace $s(x)$ with $s^*(x)$ in \eqref{eq:star-parameters} to obtain All other assertions are derived in the same way as in Case 1. \end{proof} By Proposition \ref{prop:reversal}, the original problem $\p_y\{(T_{\ell}-\lambda_\alpha) \in \diff t\}$ is now converted to the \emph{first passage time of $k_r$-diffusion} (starting at $\ell$) to level $\alpha$.
-While the first passage time distribution may not be always available, it is much more convenient than handling the joint density of $\lambda_\alpha$ and $T_\ell$ in the original problem.
-In the case of a Brownian motion with drift, we can obtain more explicit expression of the density in terms of its Laplace transform. \begin{proposition} Given that $T_c$ is finite, the time until insolvency after the last passage time to $\alpha$ for the Brownian motion $X_t$ with drift $\mu=\frac{\nu-r}{\sigma}\neq 0$ and unit variance is given by where $B=(B_t)_{t\ge 0}$ is a standard Brownian motion under $\p_x$, and $\p_x(H_\alpha\in \diff t, t<H_c)$ has the Laplace transform
+Use the equation for $s^r(x)$ in \eqref{eq:kr-parameters-pre} but replace $s(x)$ with $s^*(x)$ in \eqref{eq:star-parameters} to obtain All other assertions are derived in the same way as in Case 1. \end{proof}

+In the case of a Brownian motion with drift, we obtain a semi-explicit expression of the density of the time left until killing (after the last passage time to $\alpha$) in terms of its Laplace transform.
+We can apply this result to leverage process in Section \ref{subsec:2-2}.
+Note that without loss of generality, we have assumed the unit variance in Proposition \ref{prop:additional} since it is possible to standardize variance to one by adjusting $\alpha$ of interest (see Section \ref{subsec:2-2}). \begin{proposition} Given that $T_c$ is finite, the time until insolvency after the last passage time to $\alpha$ for the Brownian motion $X_t$ with drift $\mu=\frac{\nu-r}{\sigma}\neq 0$ and unit variance is given by where $B=(B_t)_{t\ge 0}$ is a standard Brownian motion under $\p_x$, and $\p_x(H_\alpha\in \diff t, t<H_c)$ has the Laplace transform

 \end{proposition}